ibm-cloud-docs/activity-tracker/sqlquery.md

 To query archive files hosted in a COS bucket, you can use the {{site.data.keyword.sqlquery_short}} service.

-Notice that you must provision an instance of the {{site.data.keyword.sqlquery_short}} service in the same account where the COS instance that manages the bucket with the files that you want to query is available.
+You must provision the {{site.data.keyword.sqlquery_short}} service in the same account where the COS instance that manages the bucket with the archive files is available.
 {: important}

 To provision an instance, see [Create your {{site.data.keyword.sqlquery_short}} service instance](/docs/services/sql-query?topic=sql-query-gettingstarted#sql_query).

-When you provision the instance with the **Lite** plan, you can only run 1 query at a time.
-{: note}

 Once you have {{site.data.keyword.sqlquery_short}} running on {{site.data.keyword.cloud_notm}}, you can immediately start querying your data by using the {{site.data.keyword.sqlquery_short}} UI, or programmatically by using either [the {{site.data.keyword.sqlquery_short}} REST API ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/apidocs/sql-query){:new_window}, or the Python `ibmcloudsql` library.